eltribehou/AerospaceBar/README.md

 - Always shows the current workspace (even if empty)
 - Shows up to 3 app icons per workspace (with a "+N" counter for more)
 - Green badge on fullscreen apps
-- Displays current Aerospace keybind mode (if configured) before the clock
+- Displays current Aerospace keybind mode (if configured)
+- Displays current audio output device with SF Symbol icon
+- Clock on the right/bottom
 - Click a workspace to switch to it
 - Right-click anywhere for the quit menu